-Blog articles with suggested strategies and personal stories are shared on a regular basis, including links to resources for children, youths, parents / caregivers, and educators.
+Blog articles with suggested strategies and personal stories are shared on a regular basis, including links to resources for children, youth, parents / caregivers, and educators.
 The blog articles address a broad range of mental health subjects and address social issues and initiatives, such as the following:

-- A Mother's Call for Mental Health Equity in Pediatric Healthcare.
-Marlo Miazga shares the story of losing her child, Mars, to suicide.
-She expresses her frustration with the mental health system and explains the advocacy work she has done, including her support of Myles to Mars, which is a youth hub initiative dedicated to both Myles and - Strategies to Understand and Help Youth Dealing with Addiction: 60 An anonymous youth shared their lived experience with addiction and provided tips for supporting a "sober peer." - 4 Ways Adults Can Support Youth Mental Health:61 Chloé Simms, Myles Ahead's Research & Social Media Analyst, recounts her lived experience with mental health challenges and what she found to be the most effective ways that adults have helped her and ways they could have improved.
+- hub initiative dedicated to both Myles and Mars. - Strategies to Understand and Help Youth Dealing with Addiction:60 An anonymous youth shared their lived experience with addiction and provided tips for supporting a "sober peer." - 4 Ways Adults Can Support Youth Mental Health:61 Chloé Simms, Myles Ahead's Research & Social Media Analyst, recounts her lived experience with mental health challenges and what she found to be the most effective ways that adults have helped her and ways they could have improved.